Amapá Question: Border dispute

 France did not recognize the Oyapock river as the border between French Guiana and the Brazilian province of Amapá, also known as "Brazilian Guyana", claiming for itself part of the territory of the province to the south of the river; a region occupied by French colonists.
 However, the Peace of Utrecht, signed in 1713 between France and Portugal, established the Oyapock as the border between both kingdoms in South America.
 Brazil alleged it had the right to exercise sovereignty over the region as "heir of the Portuguese Empire".

 Intrusion

 The French intrusion into Amapá took place on 15 May 1895, on the border between the Brazilian Amapá state and French Guiana, the culminating event of the territorial dispute known in Portuguese as the Questão do Amapá (Amapá Question).
-This event marked Captain Charles-Louis Lunier leading French troops in a invasion of Brazilian territory.
+This event marked Captain Charles-Louis Lunier leading French troops in an invasion of Brazilian territory.
 French troops advanced to the Araguari River, occupying approximately 260000 km2 of Brazilian territory.

 The invasion was repelled by the honorary general of the Brazilian Army Francisco Xavier da Veiga Cabral.